 Rural and Environmental Sociology

 - emphasis on environmental equity and rural sustainability, social carrying capacity and the nexus between poverty and resource allocation, access and use, and devolution of power and responsibility.
+Learn more about the concentration on our research page.

 State, Economy, and Society